 Flat Out Flat is a self-crosslinking water-based topcoat that mimics the lustrous look and feel of wax.
 The increased matting agents used to create "flat look" cause this wood finish to have less clarity, show fingerprints more and provide slightly less durability than High Performance.
-It is recommended for low-use projects other than kitchen cabinets and table tops.
+It is recommended for medium to low-use surfaces other than kitchen cabinets and table tops.

-Stir topcoat to reincorporate solids that have settled to the bottom of the can before and throughout the application process.
+Stir topcoat thoroughly to reincorporate solids that have settled to the bottom of the can before and throughout the application process.
+Do not shake.

-Hand application: Apply a liberal amount of product using a synthetic bristle brush, foam brush, pad applicator, or roller.
-Avoid pressure and excessive back-brushing.
+Hand application: Apply a liberal amount using a synthetic bristle brush, foam brush, pad applicator or roller with smooth, even strokes & light lap lines.
+Avoid heavy pressure and back-brushing.
+Lap lines will tighten down as they dry.

 Spray application: Before spraying, strain topcoat through a fine-mesh filter.
 Spray wet films at 3-5-mil thickness.
 HVLP: 1.1mm-1.3mm spray tip, medium air cap.
 Verify tip sizes with your equipment supplier.
 See our general guide for spray tip sizes.
 Keep your gun at a 90° angle, 6-8" from the surface.
 On large, flat areas, use wet, even patterns 6-8" wide.
 For narrow surfaces, reduce the fan pattern to 2-3" wide to reduce overspray.
 Overlap each pass 25% to conceal lines.
 Wear a full filter respirator (NIOSH/MSHA approved) and work in a ventilated space.
 Visit this FAQ for more information on spraying techniques.